Tobermore: World War I

 During World War I, 121 inhabitants of Tobermore, out of a population of around 350, enlisted with the Ulster Division, with the Mid Ulster Mail reporting that "This loyal little village has a war record that is perhaps unique".
 Of those who enlisted, 24 were killed and 33 were wounded.

 The names of those who volunteered are preserved on a Roll of Honour painted by local man, Samuel Nelson, and was unveiled by Denis Henry, MP for South Londonderry.
 This Roll of Honour resides in Tobermore Orange & Temperance Hall.

 In Tobermore's Presbyterian graveyard lies the headstone of Bobbie Wisner, who died of natural causes at home in 1915.
 As he had trained and drilled with his adult comrades in the 36th Ulster Division, and was held in such high esteem, he was buried with full military honours.

+Anglo-Irish War

+During the period of the Belfast Troubles (1920–1922), there was an attempt on 2 April 1921 to blow up the bridge over the Moyola River outside Tobermore.
+On 19 March 1922 the bridge was again damaged by explosives.
+Four days later a flax mill was burned down also.

+In response, the Orange Hall on Main Street effectively became a barracks used by members of the Ulster Special Constabulary (USC).
+Sandbagged positions were set up in the centre of the village, with 17 men mobilized to form the local platoon.

+On 26 May of that year the makeshift barracks was briefly attacked by the Irish Republican Army.
+No casualties were reported after police returned fire and the IRA men withdrew, though it was later felt necessary to fit steel shutters to the windows.
+The specials platoon lasted for six months before being stood down.

 Victory Day

 In 1946, Tobermore held a World War II Victory Fete.
 The Constitution newspaper states: "It was the first venture of its kind held in South Derry, and it was also among the first organised 'Victory Day' celebrations to take place in the Province.
 Not only that, but Tobermore's 'Victory Salute' to that great achievement which crowned the Allied arms so magnificently little over a year ago, was availed of to give practical expression to the pride which the people of South Derry generally take..."
 The Constitution also states: "In the preparatory arrangements nothing was left undone to ensure that it would prove a resounding success and certainly Tobermore's Victory Fete will long be regarded as one of the most memorable ventures in the district."

 The Victory Fete was attended by Sir Ronald Ross, MP for the City and County of Londonderry, the band of the 1st Battalion Royal Ulster Rifles and the local units of the Maghera and Tobermore Army Cadet Force.